 If you are dehydrated, your protein level may appear higher than it is.
 This effect is also seen with albumin.
 Making sure you have had enough water before the test will give an accurate result.
 If the band is placed around your arm for too long during blood collection, this can also make your albumin level seem high.

-Tell your doctor about any symptoms you're experiencing.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Tell your healthcare provider about any symptoms you're having.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |